 Title No. Sem.
-Grade Prerequisite Description Advanced Art 2051 1 12 Three of the four one- semester art courses Advanced Art class enables students to create work that synthesizes the essence of personal ideas so individualized designs and goals are executed.
+Grade Prerequisite Description Advanced Art 2051 1 12 Three of the four one-semester art courses Advanced Art class enables students to create work that synthesizes the essence of personal ideas so individualized designs and goals are executed.
 Students will demonstrate an understanding of real connections between faith and image making as they identify problems in culture and reflect on specific visual solutions.
 Students will focus on individual work while synthesizing organizational elements of art as they produce artistically excellent and expressive images.
 This course may be repeated with alternate media/content.
 The pieces produced in this class would be suitable for an art portfolio.
-Ceramics and Sculpture 2021 1 9-12 Intro to Art This course deals especially with three-dimensional forms of art.
-Students will have opportunities to work with clay, plaster, wire, paper, tape, and other media.
-Projects will focus on creating five different types of sculpture.
-The potter's wheel will also be used to produce projects.
-The elements and principles of design will be stressed in all the projects.
-Sketches will be required in preparation for projects.
-The works of various sculptors and potters will be studied.
-As opportunity arises off campus enrichment will take place.
-This course may be repeated as Ceramics and Sculpture II on a space available basis and with the permission of the department.
+Ceramics and Sculpture 2021 1 9-12 Intro to Art Ceramics & Sculpture is a course designed to stretch creativity into 3-D materials.
+Moving from 2-D into 3-D can be a challenge, and students will learn tools to be successful in the brainstorming phase to make advanced work.
+Students will have the opportunity to learn the ins and outs of clay by creating a slab project, a pinch project, throwing on the pottery wheel, and discovering how to test glazes.
+Additionally, students will learn multiple methods of using plaster.
+The course will emphasize creative problem-solving, craftsmanship, and personal expression.
+Integrating faith into their work, students will dive deeper into uncovering the richness of knowing Christ.
+Come prepared to get your hands dirty, work hard in class, and be a part of an encouraging community of makers.
 Drawing and Painting 2026 1 9-12 Intro to Art Drawing and Painting class enables students to identify the role of art in the broader community by exploring social and global issues and a Christian response to them.
 Students will develop an ability to recognize themes within the history of the arts and how organizational principles are essential to presenting quality work.
 Students will analyze connections between faith and image making; they will produce excellent and expressive work and become comfortable with techniques within different drawing and painting media.
 Graphic Design and Printmaking 2031 1 9-12 Intro to Art This one-semester course explores the theory and practice of commercial art and graphic design as well as the technical skills of printmaking.
 Students will learn and practice developing design skills.
 Students will produce graphic products such as advertising layouts, posters, and illustrations.
 When possible, the class will act as a design center, incorporating art and graphics for school publications and activities.
 This course may be repeated as Graphic Design and Printmaking II on a space available basis and with the permission of the department.

 Intro to Art 2011 1 9-12 None Introduction to Art class enables students to analyze the impact of visual arts and culture on broader society while learning the value of analyzing the formal characteristics of created work.
 Confirmation of learning in application of these formal characteristics will be a focus of each learning assignment so that students are able to distinguish the role of each component in art images, both their own and that of others.
 Learning to responsibly manage materials and tools while creating with intention is also a core component of this class.
-Finally, students will become confident in applying God-given gifts to express understanding of real connections between faith and image making as they express visually where their story and God's story connects.
+Finally, students will become confident in applying God-given gifts to express understanding of real connections between faith and image making as they express visually where their story and God's story connects. -------------- ------ --- ------ ------ --